Is your data safer in the cloud or in your own hands? The answer might surprise you.

 - Most breaches are inside jobs.
 That’s what the experts say.
 It’s like hiding your valuables under your mattress vs putting them in a safety deposit box.
 Who’s more likely to take something out of it?
 Someone in your house or someone in the bank?
 Storing information off premise makes you less likely to experience inside attacks.

 - Someone is always paying attention.
-The OPM breach went undetected for a staggering 343 days, nearly a year.
 Maybe you’re confident that no one could ever breach your system, but if they did, how long would it take for you to figure it out?
 A good cloud provider makes it their priority to know these things and to alert you immediately in the event of a breach.

 - Your security is their biggest concern.
 No matter what cloud service a company is offering, their reality is that a breach would ruin them.
 So, while they have other important concerns, like running a smooth service, keeping your data safe is their most important task.
 Can you say the same of anyone running your in-house IT service?
 Is this your main concern?
 Or do you have a spa to run?